 - The program is also open to any person holding college degree with an interest in applying knowledge of LGBTQ populations and issues to their employment, research, and/or community work.
-Post-degree students should submit a Certificate Program Application to the Office of Admissions and Orientation.
+Post-degree students should submit an application to the Office of Undergraduate Admissions.

 Requirements and Course Offerings

 The Certificate requires 12 credit hours from the suite of courses below, including 366 and 3 other courses.
 Up to 9 credits may double up with your major.

 If you have already taken one or more of the courses below, these will count toward completion of the certificate upon your admission to the program.

 Women’s & Gender Studies 366: Sexualities, Genders, and Bodies